Frequently Asked Questions

 Q. Where can I find a tutor?

-A. Center for Student Excellence, Student Union Annex, north entrance.
+A. The Tutoring Center in the Center for Student Excellence, Student Union Annex, north entrance.

 Q. Who can use the Tutoring Program?

 A. It is a FREE service provided by the University for currently enrolled and cross-enrolled students.

 Q. Can I get one-on-one tutoring or only group tutoring?

 A. For a collaborative learning experience, you will be matched with a group of four students who have the same instructor.

 Q. What courses are offered?